 So what are do’s and don’ts?

-- Always start with the songs that give less stress on your throat.
+- Always start with songs that give less stress to your throat.

 - It’s good to practice low notes while warming up.

-- Strat with low notes and gradually increase the note.
+- Start with low notes and gradually increase the note.

 - Always practice in the fresh air.